-Implementing a Machine Learning algorithm to understand gang language and detecting threatening tweets related to gang violence.
+Applying AI and machine learning to understand gang language and detect threatening tweets related to gang violence.

 “Some believe that bolstering school security will deter violence, but this reactionary measure only addresses part of the problem.
 Instead, we must identify threats, mitigate risk, and protect children and staff before an act of violence occurs.” — Jeniffer Peters, Founder of Voice4Impact (Project Partner)

 Chicago is considered the most gang-infested city in the United States, with a population of over 100,000 active members from nearly 60 factions.
 Gang warfare and retaliation are common in Chicago.
 In 2020 Chicago has seen a 43% rise in killings so far compared to 2019.

 It was noticed that gangs often use Twitter to communicate with fellow gang members as well as threat other gang members.
 Gang language is a mixture of icons and some gang terms.

 The project team split the work into two parts: